 Until her breakdown during the summer of 1953, Esther has led an exemplary life.
 She speaks proudly about her successful career and the envy it has engendered in others.
 She describes a life of ferocious competition where only the very best can attain the American Dream.
 "All my life I'd told myself studying and reading and writing and working like mad was what I wanted to do, and it actually seemed to be true, I did everything well enough and got all A's, and by the time I made it to college nobody could stop me" (p.
 34).
 The ambiguity of "working like mad" becomes increasingly ominous, as does the hint of aggression in the words "nobody could stop me."
 Nobody could stop her, that is, except herself.
 Inextricably, she begins to break down, to drop out, to punish herself for an unspecified crime.
-Her only explanation is that she has worked too hard and has not known when to stop-a "nonexplanation."32 Whereas she had always looked down on her mother's code college, filled with people who could not get scholarships to the prestigious eastern schools, now she believes that the "stupidest person at my mother's college knew more than I did" (p.
+Her only explanation is that she has worked too hard and has not known when to stop-a "nonexplanation."
+Whereas she had always looked down on her mother's coed college, filled with people who could not get scholarships to the prestigious eastern schools, now she believes that the "stupidest person at my mother's college knew more than I did" (p.
 140).
-The condescending reference to her mother's standards as well as her tendency to perceive life in terms of success or failure.
+The condescending reference to her mother's college, and thus to the mother herself, alerts us to Esther's perfectionist standards as well as her tendency to perceive life in terms of success or failure.